1989 French Open – Women's singles

 Arantxa Sánchez Vicario defeated two-time defending champion Steffi Graf in the final, 7–6^{(8–6)}, 3–6, 7–5 to win the women's singles tennis title at the 1989 French Open.
 It was her first major singles title.
 This ended Graf's streak of major singles titles at five, and was her only loss at the majors in the 1989 season.
 Graf served for the championship at 5–3 in the third set, but lost the game to love and won only three more points from then on.

 This tournament marked the major debut for future world No. 1 and nine-time major champion Monica Seles; she lost in the semifinals to Graf.
 It was the first French Open since 1978 not to feature Martina Navratilova or Chris Evert.

+The 1989 French Open was the only time where the Women’s singles and Men’s singles champions were both under the age of 18.
+Sanchez-Vicario was old and Michael Chang was old.